alehed/aslutils/readme.md

 Utility scripts to parse ASL files and the actual ASL language.

+# Installing

+Preferably this is installed in a virtual environment.
+To create a virtual environment in the current directory write `python3 -m venv env/`.
+To enter the virtual environment use `source env/bin/activate`.

-To use the library:
+To install simply use pip: `pip3 install aslutils`.

-1. Clone this repo somewhere on your system (from now on referred to as `/path/to/aslutils`)

-1. Install antlr4 (manually or via the package manager of your choice)

-1. (Optional) Setup a virtual environment in the directory of your python script: `cd /script/dir && python3 -m venv env/` and activate it `source env/bin/activate` (activation has to happen every time you want to use it).

-1. `pip install -e /path/to/aslutils`